limdx006/AutoLyricsApp/README.md

 - Lyrics availability depends on the `syncedlyrics` library — some songs may have no or wrong LRC data
 - The auto-nudge causes a very brief (~50ms) stutter on first launch to force a position sync — if the music stops, press play or use the ⟳ refresh button to re-sync manually
 - **Use YouTube Music instead of YouTube** — YouTube Music lyrics tend to sync more accurately with the app, likely because the `syncedlyrics` library has better LRC data for it.
 Standard YouTube may have off-sync or missing lyrics
-- **Multiple browser tabs** — the app reads media info from the Windows media session, which reports whichever source Windows considers active.
-If multiple tabs or apps are playing (or have recently played) audio, the app may pick up the wrong one — for example reading a video you are watching instead of the song you are listening to.
-For best results, keep only one media source active at a time

 ---